face framing hairstyles

 Curtain bangs vs. face-framing layers.

 When asking your stylist for face-framing layers or curtain bangs, it’s important to know the difference to get the desired results.
-Oftentimes, people ask for curtain bangs when they really mean face-framing layers; then they’re left with shorter fringe than expected–definitely a bummer if it’s not what you expected.
+Often, people ask for curtain bangs when they really mean face-framing layers; then they’re left with shorter fringe than expected — a definite bummer.

 Face framing layers replicate this shape, except at a longer length.
 This type of layered look is often jaw-length or longer and can usually be tucked behind the ear.
-The layers seamlessly blend into your look and don’t look light if you have fringe.
-However, they’re great for leaving out updos for a no-so-slicked look.
+The layers seamlessly blend into your look and are the better pick, if you don’t want to commit to a shorter fringe.

 Face Framing Layers You Need to Try